ahmadismail764/ahmadismail764/README.md

 # **Hi there!
 I'm Ahmad Ismail!**

- I'm a passionate passionate **Computer Science and Information Systems Junior** at **Cairo University**.
+ I'm a passionate **Computer Science and Information Systems Junior** at **Cairo University**.
 With a solid foundation in programming and problem-solving, I'm constantly learning, experimenting, and building projects that bridge the gap between theoretical concepts and real-world applications.

 ## 🚀 About Me
 - 🌱 **Currently Learning**: Advanced programming concepts, data structures, and algorithms.
 Exploring database management and Golang.